XYQuadrat/xyquadrat-blog/content/2020-12-23-lattice-posets.md

 Therefore, we must manually check all pairs to be sure that we indeed have a lattice.
 Since the cardinality of the poset in these exercises is usually quite small, this doesn't take long, especially if you quickly sketch the Hasse diagram.

 **Practice:** Is $(\lbrace 1, 2, 3, 4, 6, 12 \rbrace ; \mid)$ a lattice?

-Tomorrow, I hope to finally publish a Linear Algebra post, with some nice graphics regarding basis transforms, _dictum meum pactum_.